top of page

 “Remarkable effort, amazing research.”
 Capt.
 Don Burton.
 RM, BIH, CHC & BHL.

 “Fascinating, well-told history.
-One definition of a good book: a 5-minute review, an hour later you're still totally engrossed.”
+One definition of a good book: a 5-minute review, an hour later you're still totally engrossed.
+That's what Andy has written.
+A well told story of a little-known part of UK and international aviation.”
 Amazon Anon.

 "Congratulations Andy, it's a brilliant book" Robbie Duff.
 Engineering Supervisor BHL, BAH, BIH and Compliance Manager for many fixed wing airlines.